 is like a mortgage but it differs slightly because there are three important people in a trust deed investment;

 the borrower or the trustor, the lender or the beneficiary, and the trustee.
 The Trustee is the person who actually purchases the property and in the end, if the trustee is paid as promised, then they won’t have any claim to the property.
 However, in a trust deed investment

 , if the borrower defaults, then trustee takes back the mortgaged property.

-The thing to keep in mind when it comes to your investment in investing in trust deeds, is that you must never buy a note secured by something you wouldn’t eventually want to own.
-You wouldn’t consider investing in a product you don’t like, so think of a trust deed investment in much the same way.
-When it comes to investing in trust deeds remember that a home might be great but it may not be in the right location or have enough rooms for your family so you need to be careful.
+When it comes to investing in trust deeds, the main thing to remember is to never buy a note secured by something you wouldn’t eventually want to own.
+That’s not to say a property you wouldn’t want to eventually live in; that is different.
+Simply something you would want to own is something to think about when it comes to investing in trust deeds because a home might be great but it may not be in the right location or have enough rooms for your family.

 - Big Daddy Dennis Hard Money Lender